TechnicalUserX/proximoth/README.md

 $ make
 ```
 ## Put the interface in monitor mode
+> `wlan0` name may vary depending on your operating system
+> Sometimes, it may look like wlp2s0 or wlx6a4cdd56f9b1
 ```bash
 $ sudo ip link set wlan0 down
 $ sudo iw wlan0 set type monitor